-We list the best hotels, hostels, B&Bs and guesthouses in Shanghai as recommended by travel experts from CNN, Lonely Planet, Frommer’s, Fodor’s, New York Times and more.
-All hotel recommendations have been referenced with customer reviews and we only listed places that have at least a 4 out of 5-star customer review rating.
+We list the best hotels and accommodations in Shanghai as recommended by travel experts from CNN, Lonely Planet, Frommer’s, Fodor’s, New York Times and more.
+All hotel recommendations have been referenced with customer reviews and we only listed places with at least a 4 out of 5-star customer review rating.

 “The W Shanghai has a plum location just north of the Bund, providing stunning views of the Pudong skyline from the outdoor pool deck.
 A comical touch in the 374 rooms: pillows in the shape of soup dumplings and oversized chopsticks.”